Walter Fricke: Cryptographic work

-See also Cryptanalysis of Double Playfair.

 While in the military, Fricke studied German cipher methods and devised new ones.

 Fricke's initial task was working on the solving of the double stop system, NS 42, code named the Double Playfair (Doppelkastenschlüssel).
 The Army, Air Force and Police used the Double Playfair system as a medium-grade hand cipher in World War II.
 The Playfair TS 42 single stop system had already been broken at that point if there were more than 3000 letters of traffic a day.
 After a year's work, they solved the problem by using vertical bigram frequencies.
 As the text was written in double lines of 17 or 21 and the substitutions taken vertically, plain text bigram frequencies could not be used.
 Combined frequencies of pairs of single letters showed a sharp drop after the top three values, EE, EN and NE (the last two had the same frequency).
 Of a text length of 10000, they could place the three values only initially.
 Hollerith counts (frequency analysis) were undertaken against messages from the Polish War, but as these were of a stereotypical nature, words could only be guessed after high-frequency digraphs (i.e. pairs of letters) had been created.
 Using this method led to the recovery of more pairs, and the guessing of words.
 However, the solution was never used, as even though they believed 3000 letters would be enough to break a message, the Army never informed them what the actual volume of traffic was, so the system continued in use.

 Around the same time, he worked on the French C36 cipher machine with fixed lugs, designed by Boris Hagelin, which was solved by cribs.
 He later heard from others that cribs were no longer needed.

 The head of his section at OKH/Chi (Army Cipher Office) was Hans Pietsch, who managed eight mathematicians in the group.
 He remained there until 1 November 1944, when he was transferred to the OKW/Chi.
 At this time Inspektorate 7 was forbidden to create new systems, which was strictly restricted to OKW/Chi.
 At OKW/Chi, Dr Fricke managed Section IIb of Chi II (Group 2), the main group managing OKW/Chi's interception services.
 Section IIb, which developed German code and cypher systems (camouflage, codes and cyphers, and telephone secrecy) and also advised on the production of keys and the supervision of production, had a staff of 14.
 OKW/Chi cipher bureau was a strictly military organization.